rseah145/smw-term2/lesson_5/Theory.md

 Does the vulnerability apply to the organization?
 To answer this question, sys admin should have kept an update to date inventory list of all IT assets of the organization

 Does the vulnerability represent a high risk to the organization?

+Inventory info is needed in this evaluation process